 Melton Mowbray Market is proud to be a member of the Livestock Auctioneers Association.

 We will place other specific terms of sale for the market here in due course.
-Should you have any questions, please contact the market manager.
+Should you have any questions, please contact your auctioneer.

 Key changes from the previous version include: